madhur-banger/Mini_CloudWise-AWS-Cost-Resource-Manager/README.md

 ## 💡 The Solution

-The [IntelliOpt](https://github.com/pulkit-dheer/IntelliOpt-Automated-AWS-Cost-Optimization-Suite.git) suite provides a comprehensive and automated approach to optimizing AWS resource utilization, significantly lowering costs and enhancing operational efficiency.
+The CloudWise suite provides a comprehensive and automated approach to optimizing AWS resource utilization, significantly lowering costs and enhancing operational efficiency.
 Here’s how the suite effectively addresses the identified challenges:

 ### 1. Automated Scanning and Management of Underutilized EC2 Instances